 Ebola Virus Disease (EVD)

-Public health agencies, including the Virginia Department of Health and the Alexandria Health Department, continue to monitor the Ebola virus disease (EVD) outbreak in West Africa.
+Public health agencies, including the Virginia Department of Health (VDH) and the Alexandria Health Department, continue to monitor the Ebola virus disease (EVD) outbreak in West Africa.
 The possibility of Ebola transmission within the US remains low, however cases may be detected among travelers entering the country from affected areas.

 EVD is not transmitted through the air, by water or by food grown or legally purchased in the US.
-It is only transmitted through close contact with someone who is sick with the Ebola virus.
+It is only transmitted through direct contact with someone who is sick with the Ebola virus.

 If you have travelled in the past 21 days to an area affected by Ebola virus:

 - Consult with a healthcare provider promptly if you have any concerns about your risk for exposure.